oplS16projects/Alex-Gribov-George-Mitwasi-Kevin-Dibble/README.md

  * Use the "unpack" function in Max to untangle the data and implement streams in synthesizer patch.

 ### Kevin Dibble @kdibble
-* Looping live MIDI input
+* Creating the state changes from the input to Overtone
  * Read in data from the keyboard and hand off to Overtone.
+This conversion will be the "meat and potatoes" of my portion of the project.
+Using BPM as a guide, extract the MIDI notes and change them to a "sheet music" style of information that can be fed into Overtone.
  * Have Overtone intrepret the data as it's own.
 For example, Overtone has transposing abilities so that given a certain melody and key, it can convert it to another key.
-We'll need to figure out how to represent the raw MIDI data of a keyboard in terms of Overtone's language.
-* Creating multi-track recording abilities
+* Looping live MIDI input through multi-track recording abilities
- * This will involve intricate communication with the Arduino's interface functions.
+ * This will involve intricate communication with the Arduino's interface functions, supplied by Alex.
- * We'll need queues from buttons on the Arduino interface to toggle between MIDI modes:
-    * Recording.
-This involves adding a new instrument, MIDI stream, and instance of the Max synthesizer patch.
-      * Record button.
-      * Stop button.
-      * ... anything else?
-These could be modes on the same button or distinct buttons.
-    * Jamming.
-This should have it's own dedicated instrument stream.
+ * Recorded samples will be saved and replayed most likely in a recursive style In short:
+Responsible for software backend to the state-changes.
+In charge of creating functions to implement live-looping

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.
 Be explicit: e.g., will you use recursion?
 How?
 Will you use map/filter/reduce?
 How?
 Will you use data abstraction?
 Will you use object-orientation?
 Will you use functional approaches to processing your data?
 Will you use state-modification approaches?
 A combination?